AlvinKuruvilla/kmlog/README.md

 **[License](#license)**<br>

 ## Rationale
-The goal of this project is to create a sleek and lightweight interface to collect specific typing dynamics data
+The goal of this project is to create a sleek and lightweight interface to collect specific typing dynamics data from real people
 ## Code Breakdown
 ### The *"base"* folder
-This folder holds python files for the cli's core functionality:
+This folder holds python files for the project's core functionality:
 - csv_writer.py: A wrapper class that allows for writing data to a csv file
 - log.py: This is a wrapper class of the native python 'logging' module for more colorful and expressive logging
-- util.py: This file holds some utility functions to make the cli prettier and more functional.
+- util.py: This file holds some utility functions to make the tui prettier and more functional.
 - backends: This folder hold files that wrap specific subsystems, one of which, the project uses (or could use) for operations (querying, storage, etc...)
   - sql_driver.py: This file holds a wrapper class to make some sql operations nicer
   - yaml_driver.py: This file holds a wrapper class to make yaml operations nicer